luisarizmendi/edge-demos/demos/rhde-aap/README.md

 The explanation of the demo steps is not as extensive as what you can find in the original [Red Hat Device Edge GitOps demo](https://github.com/redhat-manufacturing/device-edge-workshops/blob/gitops-demo/exercises/rhde_gitops/demo/README.md) so if you have any doubt you probably will find the answer.

-For this demo, the script creates a VM on AWS, installs the required services and then configures them.
+For this demo, the script `create.sh` creates a VM on AWS, installs/configures the [rh_edge_mgmt Ansble collection](https://github.com/luisarizmendi/rh_edge_mgmt) default example on it

 ## Overview of the workflow

-First you need to deploy the services, which implies two things:
+Before jumping into the demo steps, you need to deploy the services, which implies two things:

-* Create the VM
+* Create the Edge management VM (in this case in AWS)
 * Install and configure the services

 For the first point, I provide a Terraform script to create a RHEL VM on AWS.
 Then the Ansible collection will be used to install and configure the management services on top of it.